dondealban/tutorial-qgis-maxent/README.md

     - Next, go to **`Processing > Toolbox`** menu, which opens a `Processing Toolbox` pane.
 Search for the `Clip raster with polygon` function under the SAGA geoalgorithms and select this function.
 This will open the **`Clip Raster with Polygon`** dialog box.

       + Under the `Input` drop-down menu, select one of the raster layers, say **biol1_210.tif**.
-      + Under the `Polygons` drop-down menu, select the box polygon.
+      + Under the `Polygons` drop-down menu, select the box polygon shapefile.
       + Under the `Clipped` input line, select **`Save to File`** from the menu to save the file in your working directory.
 Change the output file type to **ASC** as this is the file type requirement used by MaxEnt.
-Then, click `Run`
+Then, click `Run` to generate the clipped raster file.

+    Repeat this for all other raster layers by following the same process.
 You may also opt to run this through batch processing by clicking on the **`Run As a Batch Process...`** button.

 <a name="references"></a>
 ## References